chiragRane-Projects/fintech_frontend/README.md

-# FinanceTracker Frontend
+# Finsight Frontend

-A modern, responsive React/Next.js frontend for the FinanceTracker application.
+A modern, responsive React/Next.js frontend for the Finsight application.

 ## Features